genifyai/brec_ijcnn2022/README.md

 ## Disclaimer

-This repo **doesn't include** the pretrained weights of our model, our preprocessed data, and the code to benchmark other models.
+This repo **doesn't include** the pretrained weights of our model, our preprocessed data.
 If you need any of the above, you can contact `davide97ls@gmail.com` or `alex@genify.ai` and we will do our best to help you.